m4nuC/async-busboy/README.md

 }
 ```

+## Async API using temp files
-As of today there is no support for directly piping of the request stream into a consumer when using the standard API.
-The files are first written to disk using `os.tmpdir()`.
-When the consumer stream drained the request stream, files will be automatically removed, otherwise the host OS should take care of the cleaning process.
+The request streams are first written to temporary files using `os.tmpdir()`.
+File read streams associated with the temporary files are returned from the call to async-busboy.
+When the consumer has drained the file read streams, the files will be automatically removed, otherwise the host OS should take care of the cleaning process.

+## Async API using custom onFile handler
 If a custom onFile handler is specified in the options to async-busboy it
 will only resolve an object containing fields, but instead no temporary files
 needs to be created since the file stream is directly passed to the application.
 Note that all file streams need to be consumed for async-busboy to resolve due
 to the implementation of busboy.
-If a you don't care about a received
+If you don't care about a received
-file stream, simply call `stream.resume();` to discard the content.
+file stream, simply call `stream.resume()` to discard the content.

 ## Working with nested inputs and objects
 Make sure to serialize objects before sending them as formData.